marcoguerri/libll/README.md

 ### libads ###
 libads implements commonly used data structures and algorithms.

-The following data structures are supported:

-  * Doubly linked list
-  * Max-heap and min-heap

-The structures are currently not thread safe.
+Only doubly linked list is available for the moment, more data structures are being worked on.
+The library is thread safe as long as data structure instances are private to each thread.

 ### License ###
 `libads` is licensed under the MIT License (MIT).